Adopted Vietnam War unit marks 50th anniversary as San Mateo's own

 The soldiers didn't pack light.
 They brought fatigues, dress uniforms and casual clothes for planned events, including a recognition dinner and a parade..

 "Parades are my weak point.
-I can't march," confessed Specialist Ryan Karam from San Jose.
+I can't march," confessed Specialist Ryan Karim from San Jose.

 Come watch the 101st march on Saturday morning to see if SPC Karam is telling the truth or pulling our leg.
 Forty Vietnam veterans will be joining them along B Street from Baldwin Ave. to Seventh Ave. starting at 11 a.m., rain or shine.
 There will be dozens of other units marching from various community, youth and public safety organizations.